Liam Cosgrave: Taoiseach (1973–1977)

 After the 1973 general election, Cosgrave led a coalition government of Fine Gael and the Labour Party, formed on 14 March.
 He adhered to the implementation of the Fourteen Point Plan on which the National Coalition was elected.
 Among the government ministers were future Taoiseach and writer Garret FitzGerald, former United Nations diplomat Conor Cruise O'Brien, television presenter and veterinary professor Justin Keating.
 Cosgrave balanced these with hardline Christian Democrats such as Richard Burke, former teacher Peter Barry and west Dublin farmer Mark Clinton.
 He appointed Richie Ryan rather than Garret FitzGerald as his Minister for Finance when the Labour Party leader, Brendan Corish, declined the position in 1973.
 Ryan, a Dublin solicitor, was of typically conservative Fine Gael stock.
 Nevertheless, Ryan (dubbed "Red Richie" by Fianna Fáil) implemented the Coalition's plans to replace death duties with a range of capital taxes, including Capital Gains Tax and Wealth Tax.
 Fianna Fáil strongly opposed these new capital taxes and garnered considerable support from the wealthy and propertied classes as a result that would stand them in good stead in future elections.

-The world energy crisis triggered by the Yom Kippur War in October 1973, which caused inflationary problems, constrained the coalition fiscally.
+The world energy crisis triggered by the Yom Kippur War in October 1973, which caused inflationary problems, and constrained the coalition fiscally.

 Contraception

 In December 1973, the Supreme Court declared the ban on the importation of contraceptives by married persons to be unconstitutional.
-Patrick Cooney, the Minister for Justice, introduced legislation in 1974 to regulate and allow for married couples to obtain contraceptives.
+Patrick Cooney, the Minister for Justice, introduced Control of Importation, Sale and Manufacture of Contraceptives Bill 1974 to regulate and allow married couples to obtain contraceptives.
 Fianna Fáil opposed any liberalisation of the law on family planning and opposed the bill in the Dáil on grounds of protection of public morality and health.
 In line with his conservative credentials, and on a free vote, Cosgrave, without warning, crossed the floor to help defeat the bill in the summer of 1974.